AriusX7/tvm-assistant/README.md

 ```$ cargo run --release```

 to run the bot.
 Whenever you shutdown your bot, you'll have to re-run it using the above command.
 Running it will be almost instantaneous.

-## Features

-- Creates necessary setup roles and channels
-- In-built logging which detects and ignores private channels
-- Manages sign ups, sign outs and replacements
-- Supports quick creation of player, mafia and spectator chats
-- Manages cycle channels
-- Relays night actions to a single host-only channel
-- Vote counts and time since day/night started
-- Notes to keep track of the game
-- And more!

-Suggest a feature by sending me a message on Discord (`Arius#5544`).

 ## Credits